wilmerwang/ipython-rtlogging/README.md

 # ipython-rtlogging
 ## Ipython Real Time Logging
 `ipython-rtlogging` is a tool that relies only on the Python standard library (except for IPython) and is used to capture and log the output streams of cells in real-time within IPython or IPython Notebook.
-It serves as an optional solution to address the issue of losing cell outputs after reconnecting to the Notebook.
+It provides an optional solution to tackle the problem of losing cell outputs or not being able to monitor the progress of a running code after reconnecting to the Notebook.

 https://github.com/wilmerwang/ipython-rtlogging/assets/35020700/c3e99487-295a-4572-b0ba-f88e90696333